CracktheDom/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Add Dockerfile

-Create a file here: `touch ./Dockerfile`
+- Create a Dockerfile file here: `touch ./Dockerfile`
-Input the following into file:
+- Input the following into file:

 ```sh
 FROM python:3.10-slim-buster